simpleinjector/Documentation/source/lifetimes.rst

 Registration for concrete singletons is necessarily, because unregistered concrete types will be treated as transient.

-.. _Scoped:
+.. __Scoped:

 Scoped
 ======

+.. container:: Note

-**For every request within an implicitly or explicitly defined scope, a single instance of the service will be returned and that instance will (optionally) be disposed when the scope ends.**
+    For every request within an implicitly or explicitly defined scope, a single instance of the service will be returned and that instance will (optionally) be disposed when the scope ends.

 *Simple Injector* contains five scoped lifestyles: